Kangra, Himachal Pradesh: Demographics

+Economy

+Historically driven by tea production, Kangra has diversified into tourism, agriculture, and professional services.

 Transport

 Kangra Airport (IATA airport code DHM) is 10 km to the city's north.
 It is served by Kangra Valley Railway line from Pathankot 94 km away.
 It is connected by road with other cities in Himachal Pradesh and India.
 It is 450 km from Delhi, 36 km from Palampur and 15 km from Dharamshala, 220 km from Chandigarh.